jeffh/Hydrant/docs/source/mapper_reference.rst

 ==================

-This builds upon various mappers and the Objective-C runtime to in the name of dry code at the expense of internal complexity (thus, debuggability).
+This builds upon various mappers and the Objective-C runtime to in the name of dry code at the expense of internal complexity (thus, debug-ability).
 It uses the runtime to try and intelligently generate mappings:

     - Convert strings to dates with :ref:`HYDMapStringToAnyDate`